Writing a Job Description: The Game-Changing Template You Need NOW

 List competencies you don’t want

-Also, list attitudes and behaviours you don’t want.
-Think of all the mis-hires you’ve made to inspire your thinking here!
+While it might seem odd to list what you don’t want, this can help bring clarity.
+Think of all the mis-hires you’ve made to inspire you!

-Now rank all the competencies in descending order with 13 at the top followed by 8, 5 and so on.
+Now rank all the competencies in descending order, with 13 at the top followed by 8, 5 and so on.

-<span class="grey-callout"><span class="text-color-purple">Note:</span> You may have noticed my unusual way of scoring the Minimum Acceptable Standards using a scale of 1, 2, 3, 5, 8 and 13.
-This is the Fibonacci Sequence, and the great thing about it is that the numbers are far enough apart that you can easily tell the difference between them. </span>
+<span class="grey-callout"><span class="text-color-purple">Note:</span> You may have noticed my unusual way of scoring the MAS using a scale of 1, 2, 3, 5, 8 and 13.
+This scale is the Fibonacci Sequence, and the great thing about it is that the numbers are far enough apart that you can easily tell the difference between them.<p></p><p>Most people use a five-point scale to rate someone, but I don’t recommend it because it’s difficult for our brains to tell whether someone is a 4 or a 5, and teams find it challenging to reach a consensus.</p></span>

 Step 5: Conduct a sanity check!